 “You can never go wrong by investing in communities and the human beings within them.” – Pam Moore

-As we just established, tracking and measuring your activity is pivotal to success, and social media reports are a great tool.
-If you track your social media activity on a consistent basis, you will not only grow your audience but also foster customer loyalty, turning one-time buyers into long-term brand advocates.
+As we just established, tracking and measuring your activity is pivotal to success, and reports are a great tool.
+If you track your social activity on a consistent basis, you will not only grow your audience but also foster customer loyalty, turning one-time buyers into long-term brand advocates.

 Seventy-one percent of consumers who have reported a positive social experience with a brand are likely to recommend it to others.
 Track and measure your efforts, and you will satisfy your customers, reaping the rewards of growth, loyalty, and prosperity in the process.
 Need we say more?

-By now, it’s clear just how valuable social media reports are for modern businesses looking to make a real impact with their marketing efforts.
+By now, it’s clear just how valuable social reports are for modern businesses looking to make a real impact with their marketing efforts.
 To help put this into perspective, here is a selection of real-life social media report examples for your viewing pleasure.
-With these user-friendly online dashboards, you don’t need to know how to create a social media report – each interface is intuitive, navigable, and simple to customize.
+With these user-friendly online dashboards, you will see how each interface is intuitive, navigable, and simple to customize.

-Without further ado, let’s look at our first social media reporting template.
+Without further ado, let’s look at our first social media reporting template, focused on Facebook.

 **click to enlarge**